As a photography business owner, establishing your pricing structure can feel complicated and overwhelming.

 The Bokeh Podcast is brought to you by Photographer’s Edit: Custom Editing for the Wedding and Portrait Photographer.
 You can also subscribe to the Bokeh podcast on the Apple podcast app, follow on Spotify, add to your playlist on Stitcher, or listen on Overcast.

-Time Technique: Planning is key.
+Technique for Time: Planning is key.

 Book Recommendation: Captivate by Vanessa Van Edwards

-The Lesson: Find a mentor that inspires you.
+Advice for Photographers: Find a mentor that inspires you.